 Finding housing yourself

-So you've decided to look for housing yourself.
-But how should you start your search and what do you need be aware of?
+Have you decided to look for housing yourself?
+Find out how to start your search and what you need be aware of?

 This section contains a wealth of advice on how to search for housing, what you should expect to pay and the possible pitfalls to keep in mind.
 There are also handy links to housing organisations, as well as Dutch housing terminology tips.